 Some of the links in the post below are "affiliate links."
 This means if you click on the link and purchase the item, I will receive an affiliate commission.
 Regardless, I only recommend products or services I believe will add value to my readers.

-In just 2-3 short days we lost 2 very well known, iconic celebs to suicide.
+In just 2-3 short days we lost 2 very well known, iconic celebs to Mental Health Issues and Suicides.

 Kate Spade & Anthony Bourdain